Canada Boating Regulations and Laws

 Proof of competency

 The Pleasure Craft Operator Card (PCOC) is an official proof of competency that demonstrates a boater has taken and passed an approved boater safety course.
 With the PCOC, boaters are eligible to operate a pleasure craft in Canada and can rest assured they have the necessary knowledge and skills to do so safely.
-Obtaining the PCOC requires studying the approved course materials from an official provider and passing the official Canadian boating exam.
+Obtaining the PCOC requires studying the approved course materials from an official boater safety course provider and passing the official Canadian boating exam.

 Age and horsepower restrictions